-Long gone are the days when Lens Crafters, the sunglasses stands, and eye doctor’s offices were the go-to places for all your eyewear needs.
+Long gone are the days when Lens Crafters, sunglasses stands, and eye doctor’s offices were the go-to places for all your eyewear needs.
 Sunglasses have always been seen as a fashion accessory with a purpose whereas eyeglasses were usually seen as a necessary tool to help someone obtain better vision.
 Then the landscape started to shift, and eyeglasses were starting to be seen as an accessory but without a prescription.
 So, why not make prescription glasses more fashionable, stylish, and unique?
 Well, that’s a good question, and there are many brands that have stepped forward to provide an answer.

 Nowadays, where can you find eyewear that solely speaks to you?
 Where else other than online.
 There are a plethora of amazing eyewear brands that occupy the digital retail space, but these 6 brands take innovation and design to a whole new level.

-Origi stems from “original”, and that’s how they want their sunglasses to worn, in the unique way of each individual.
+Origi stems from “original”, and that’s how they want their sunglasses to be worn, in the unique way of each individual.
 Their sunglasses are extremely cute, stylish, and accessible.
 You can find trendy sunglasses in a variety of designs, colors, and frames at affordable price points.
 Each pair of sunglasses comes with an Origi microfiber pouch and a cleaning cloth so they remain clean and pristine.
 Origi provides the sunglasses and you provide your own unique style.
 After all your eyes make every first impression.

 Nurilens has created a lane that’s all their own with their handcrafted wooden eyewear.
 Juliette Nelson launched Nurilens in November 2020 with the purpose of celebrating the students and professionals who needed her eyewear the most.
 Considering that Juliette designed her eyeglasses and sunglasses with students and professionals in mind, she combined blue-light technology with stylish frames to create glasses that people would be comfortable and confident in.